The invisible architect of your event. From the first pour to the final sunrise.

 cp .env.example .env

-# Edit .env and add your Spotify + Gemini keys
+# Edit .env — add Spotify + Gemini keys, set BIRTHDAY_NAME

 # Run it